California Consumer Privacy Act Policy

 Categories of Third Parties with Whom We Share Personal Data

-The categories of third parties with whom we share Personal Data depend on, among other things, our relationship or interaction with a specific California resident.
+The categories of third parties with whom we share Personal Data depend primarily on, but are not limited to, our relationship or interaction with a specific California resident.
 The information below lists the categories of third parties with whom we share Personal Data in different contexts.

 - Outside companies or organizations with whom we share Personal Data as part of providing products and services, completing transactions, supporting our everyday operations, or business management and development.
-Examples include companies or organizations to whom we provide products or services; other parties, partners, and financial institutions; and parties involved with mergers, acquisitions, and other transactions involving transfers of all or part of a business, or a set of assets.
+Examples include companies or organizations (parties, partners, financial institutions, etc.) that have an ongoing business relationship with us and/or parties involved with us for potential mergers, acquisitions, or other asset transfer transactions.

-- Companies or individuals that represent California residents such as an accountant, financial advisor, or holding power of attorney.
+- Companies or individuals that represent California residents such as an accountant, financial advisor, or those granted a power of attorney.

-- Government agencies including to support regulatory and legal requirements.
+- Government agencies requesting information based on regulatory and legal requirements.

 - Outside companies or organizations, including service providers, to whom we provide Personal Data to support human resource activities and workforce management.